 Adjusted Net Profit

-If a company issues fresh shares during the year, the amount of cash received against such an issue would obviously be a source of cash.
+If a company issues fresh shares during the year, the amount of cash received against such an issue is clearly a source of cash.
 However, the following two points need attention here:

-Issue of Shares against cash, at par, at premium or discount
+1. Issue of shares against cash at par, premium, or discount

-If the company issues shares for cash at a premium, the amount of cash received will be more than the increase in paid up share capital.
+If the company issues shares for cash at a premium, the amount of cash received will be more than the increase in paid-up share capital.
 There will therefore also be an increase in the amount of Capital Reserves or Share Premium Account.

-While theoretically, it is possible to issue shares at a discount, this is a very rare occurrence.
-The way to handle issue of shares at a discount in a Cash Flow Statement is to:
+While it is theoretically possible to issue shares at a discount, this is a very rare occurrence.
+The way to handle the issue of shares at a discount in a Cash Flow Statement is to:

-- Show the amount of net proceeds of issue of share as a source in the CFS.
+- Show the amount of net proceeds of the issue of shares as a source in the CFS

-- If the amount of discount has been debited to Profit & Loss Appropriation Account (or to a reserve account like share premium account), no adjustment to the net profit figure is necessary.
+- If the discounted amount has been debited to the Profit & Loss Appropriation Account (or to a reserve account such as the share premium account), no adjustment to the net profit figure is needed

 No cash is involved and, therefore, no entry passes through the cash account.

 For this reason, the issue of bonus shares does not represent any cash inflow.
 It should, as a consequence, not be reported in the Cash Flow Statement.